ROSC Training Centre

 Reading Offshore Sailing Club is an RYA-registered training centre and is authorised to run various shore-based courses for members.
 The timing of these courses is flexible.

 RYA Essential Navigation & Seamanship

 This entry level course is aimed at those people who wish to take a small boat out for a limited time, possibly for a day’s fishing and need a very basic knowledge of tides, weather, rules of the road at sea and pilotage techniques.
 As well as the usual course material (charts and handbook), this course includes a special Portland Course plotter and a set of dividers for chartwork.

 RYA Day Skipper

 Day Skipper is aimed at people who have done some sailing or motor-boating and have a basic understanding of handling a boat but who would like to skipper a craft themselves.
 This course covers a wide range of theory takes a minimum of 40 hours classwork plus homework and 2 exams, which is usually spread over 7 weekends.
 Each session is usually 2-3 weeks apart to allow time for the homework to be completed.
 Should it be required an extra day of tuition is an option at no further cost.
-A Portland chart plotter and set of dividers are included in the course fees.
+A Portland chart plotter and set of dividers are included in the course fees of around £250.